CodeLeom/docs/docs/1.concepts/basics/transactions/overview.md

 :::

 :::note
 For receipts, The last receipt in the list is the `refund` receipt.
-Refund receipts do not actually cost any `gas`, but they still count the gas towards the block gas.
+Refund receipts do not cost any `gas`, but they still count the gas towards the block gas.
 In this case, the refund receipt is `5m6D2DxLX3A59cAMZJmd6iTkYqL3QEE3Cr2FnXwzzvSr`.
 :::

 The top-level `status` indicates whether all actions in the transaction have been successfully executed.
-However, one caveat is that the successful execution of the function call does not necessarily mean that the receipts spawned from the function call are all successfully executed.
+However, it's important to note that even if the function call is successfully executed, it doesn't guarantee that all the receipts generated from the function call will also be successfully executed.

 For example: